rahul-vinay/ShowAttendTell/README.md

 ---

 ## 📄 **For More Details**
-Refer to the detailed project report: `SAT Report.pdf`.
+Refer to the detailed presentation `SAT - Adaptive Attention.pptx` and project report: `SAT Report.pdf`.

 ---